JereKuusela/valheim-infinity_hammer/blueprints.md

 ## Creating blueprints

 New PlanBuild blueprints can be created with the `hammer_save [file name]` command.

+If file name is not given, a text input is shown.

 The command has optional parameters.
 Their default values can be set in the config.